 If you need groceries delivered to you, please Contact Us.
 We will need to see the doctor’s note or letter from a community agency – this can be scanned or photographed and emailed to us.

 COVID-19 Update – If you need food and you cannot come to the Richmond Food Bank yourself for COVID-19 related reasons (for example if you are in quarantine or practicing isolation):

-- Please try to have a family member or friend pick up for you.
-Please have them bring your ID with them when they go to pick up your food, if possible.
+- Please try to have a family or household member pick up for you.
+If you are picking up food for someone else, please bring their ID with you when you visit the food bank.
 Call us with any questions or concerns: 604 271 5609

-- If you cannot arrange a friend to pick up your food, please contact one of the following resources:
+- If you cannot arrange for someone to pick up your food, please contact one of the following resources: